LazarusNLP/indonesian-sentence-embeddings/README.md

 We followed [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/abs/2104.08821) and trained a sentence embedding model in an unsupervised fashion.
 Unsupervised SimCSE allows us to leverage an unsupervised corpus -- which are plenty -- and with different dropout masks in the encoder, contrastively learn sentence representations.
 This is parallel with the situation that there is a lack of supervised Indonesian sentence similarity datasets, hence SimCSE is a natural first move into this field.
 We used the [Sentence Transformer implementation](https://www.sbert.net/examples/unsupervised_learning/README.html#simcse) of [SimCSE](https://github.com/princeton-nlp/SimCSE).

+### ConGen

+Like SimCSE, [ConGen: Unsupervised Control and Generalization Distillation For Sentence Representation](https://github.com/KornWtp/ConGen) is another unsupervised technique to train a sentence embedding model.
+Since it is in-part a distillation method, ConGen relies on a teacher model which will then be distilled to a student model.
+The original paper proposes back-translation as the best data augmentation technique.
+However, due to the lack of resources, we implemented word deletion, which was found to be on-par with back-translation despite being trivial.
+We used the [official ConGen implementation](https://github.com/KornWtp/ConGen) which was written on top of the Sentence Transformers library.

 ## Results

 ### Semantic Textual Similarity